 If your child resides in the United States and you believe your child may already be a U.S. citizen, you may file Form N-600.

-Your child may naturalize overseas as long as you are a U.S. citizen on official U.S. military orders overseas.
+Your child may naturalize overseas if you are a U.S. citizen on official U.S. military orders overseas.
 Service while on active duty with the U.S. armed forces counts as presence in the United States.
 See our Military Citizenship for Family Members page for more information.